suprateembanerjee/Job-Search/README.md

-*Disclaimer: This project was conducted as part of an interview process with Weaviate, and as such, uses various Weaviate components alongside Ollama-based Vectorizer and Generator models, a Cohere cross-encoder, and a Streamlit application to implement the functionality.*

 # Gig Match

 A Hybrid Retrieval System that matches job postings to candidates, based on their professional summaries.
 A demo video is available [here](https://youtu.be/f2V7B0KeHGs).